bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:49:07

 I agree, yeah, and we haven't really touched upon the status of the specifications.
-I think like the MuSig2 pip, as you're saying, It's in a good shape, I think.
+I think the MuSig2 pip, as you're saying, is in a good shape, I think.
-But of course, like we need implementations there.
+But of course, we need implementations there.
-Like for FROST, it's a little bit further away.
+For FROST, it's a little bit further away.
 And yeah, I agree.
 Basically, just basically I'm summarizing, right?
 So the rest is really further down the road.
-And maybe like you're talking about this now, maybe in two years we realize, okay, like there's a much better way to introduce aggregation to the ecosystem or it's a stupid idea or I don't know.
+And maybe you're talking about this now, maybe in two years we realize, okay, there's a much better way to introduce aggregation to the ecosystem or it's a stupid idea or I don't know.

 Speaker 0: 00:49:38

-You're like, adapter signatures are everywhere today and I'd love that.
+You're like, adaptor signatures are everywhere today and I'd love that.

 Speaker 2: 00:49:46

 So that's a world we all want to be living in.
 Anything else on your mind?
 So, we've had a somewhat scoped discussion about, I wouldn't say it's particularly well scoped, but it's been scoped somewhat, talking about Schnorr, and then multi-signatures, and threshold signatures, and FROST.
-But like, let's imagine we had another two hours to sit down.
+But, let's imagine we had another two hours to sit down.
 What would be other things that are on your mind that you're thinking about, that you're excited about?

 Speaker 1: 00:50:12

-I mean, in terms of, I'm not really thinking about it, but like, one thing that always comes up, and I really would need another two hours, and I have to be careful not to go deep here, but it's really the question, okay, can we do anything at all about post-quantum security, like if there's a quantum attacker maybe.
+I mean, in terms of, I'm not really thinking about it, but one thing that always comes up, and I really would need another two hours, and I have to be careful not to go deep here, but it's really the question, okay, can we do anything at all about post-quantum security, if there's a quantum attacker maybe.
 To be honest, I don't even think there's a lot we can do, but we should at least...
-Today.
 Today, but we should at least keep thinking about this.
 This is a question that I often get.